SERVER TRAINING SUPPLEMENT

 - Communicate with Customers: Example,

-while your standing waiting for payment for one group, you
+while your standing waiting for payment for one group, you notice

 - Don't Hold Back Tickets: When taking

-orders, take one and put it into the system right away, then
+orders, take one and put it into the system right away, then move

 - Table Touch: Be aware of who's new,

-who's waiting for food, who's eating, etc. As you see that food
+who's waiting for food, who's eating, etc. As you see that food is

-and say I'll check on your order.
+I'll check on your order.